GlobalSphare/AAM/workload_type.md

         }
 ```

-With above `webserver` installed in the platform, user would be able to deploy this component in an application as below:
+With above `webserver` installed in the platform, user would be able to deploy this workload in an application as below:

 ```yaml
 apiVersion: aam.globalsphare.com/v1alpha1